koii-network/docs/koii/the-koii-token/tokenomics/reputation-hardening.md

 :::tip In a nutshell

-Your reputation is the most important currency in Koii ecosystem.
+Your reputation is the most important currency in Koii's ecosystem.
 It is a measure of how much the community trusts you, and it is used to calibrate rewards and penalties in both the attention mining and compute marketplace.

 :::